-As can be seen from the January 2025 Master Schedule Update table, Tranches 3 and 4 are most critical to the project.
+As can be seen from the February 2025 Master Schedule Update table above, Tranches 3 and 4 are most critical to the project.
 TJPA's analysis of Tranche 3 concluded that the ROW status is crucial to the design verification process for the Civil and Tunnel contract.
-The 40-CT NTP has thus been delayed by 65 workdays and is scheduled to occur in March 2028.
+As a result of the update, the 40-CT NTP was delayed by 65 workdays and is scheduled to occur in March 2028.
 Changes in the schedule float from the previous schedule update are provided in parentheses under the Float column.

 - The elimination of the CHSRA platforms at the Fourth and Townsend Street Station resulted in a smaller plan footprint and reduction of the tunnel stub length have increased the area available for the required additional utility relocation design.
-The team is evaluating an updated schedule for revisions generated by these referenced secondary mitigation measures. - The Master Schedule has 1004 activities and 25 of the activities have a total float of six days or less.
-This is just over 2% and causes concern that work has been slipping and may not be recoverable.
-The Target Revenue Service Date slipped 65 workdays in this update.
-Fifteen activities are on the critical path, the others are in ROW work. - The Master Schedule has an additional secondary float path with a total float of 84 work days.
-It consists of Building demolition leading to Civil Mined Shafts and Tunnel excavation which then restrains the Ventilation building construction. - Sixty-five (65) workdays of schedule contingency time was used during this update period; the Target Start of Revenue Service date has slipped to May 31, 2035 leaving 19 workdays of contingency remaining. - February 2025 Master Schedule Update Look-Ahead - Continued investigation and effort to secure local funding needed for the project. - Continued Industry Review of Civil and Tunnel (PDB short-listed) RFP documents. - Continued utility design development and Real Estate activities.
+The team is evaluating an updated schedule for revisions generated by these referenced secondary mitigation measures. - The Master Schedule has 1004 activities and 25 of the activities have a total float of seven days or less.
+This is just over 2% and there is continuing concern that work has been slipping and may not be recoverable.
+The Target Revenue Service Date 65 workdays in the previous update.
+Fifteen activities are on the critical path, of which ten are in ROW work. - The Master Schedule has an additional secondary float path with a total float of 84 work days.
+It consists of Building demolition leading to Civil Mined Shafts and Tunnel excavation which then restrains the Ventilation building construction. - No schedule contingency time was used during this update period; the Target Start of Revenue Service date remains May 31, 2035 leaving only 19 workdays of contingency remaining. - March 2025 Master Schedule Update Look-Ahead - o Continued investigation and effort to secure local funding needed for the project. - Continued Industry Review of Civil and Tunnel (PDB short-listed) RFP documents. - o Continued utility design development and Real Estate activities.

 The PMOC notes that in developing the new Master Schedule, TJPA has investigated and produced an approach to accomplish the project objectives in the time frame desired.
 As a component of that development the schedule contains several long duration activities representing a collective set of work tasks.
 As construction contractors are selected, they will produce a schedule consistent with the project documents but may have proprietary means and methods that would alter the schedule.
-The timing and sequence of activities may differ from those set forth in the current Master Schedule.
+Therefore, the timing and sequence of activities may differ from those set forth in the current Master Schedule.
 Once the contractors' schedules are accepted the Master Schedule may require some adjustments.